DigitalMachinist/unity-utilities/Assets/Utilities/Foldable Events/README.md

 }
 ```

-Yeah, it's a little bit of a hassle (thanks Unity!), but it's worth your time!
+Yeah, it's a little bit of a hassle (thanks Unity!), but it's worth your time.
+The power of events in the Inspector is huge.
+Technical and non-technical people alike can suddenly accomplish a lot with little effort by making good use of these features!